-- Datacenters (including infrastructure risks) - Secure configurations for hosts and major applications (e.g., databases, email, Intranet) - Firewalls - Endpoints (including, but not limited to workstation and servers).
+- Datacenters (including infrastructure risks) - Secure configurations for hosts (cloud & on-premises), and major applications (e.g., databases, email, Intranet), - Firewalls - Endpoints (including, but not limited to workstation and servers).

 By being able to leverage those existing vulnerability assessments, it will allow for more efficient assessments of applications and systems.